WordPress Seating Chart Plugin – Complete Documentation & Setup Guide

 After a customer successfully completes a purchase, a single “Master Ticket” with a unique QR code is generated for their entire order.
 This is:

+For more on tickets, refer back to the top of this WordPress seating chart documentation page.
 Customers can show the QR code on their phone or a printout.
 The ticket also includes a list of all seats in their order and key payment details.

 Using the Ticket Scanner